HunterECampbell/dotfiles/github-cli-setup.md

 # GitHub CLI (`gh`) Setup Guide

-This guide details how to install and authenticate the GitHub CLI (`gh`) on your Arch Linux system, which is essential for seamless Git operations (like `git push` and `git pull`) without repeatedly entering your password.
+This guide details how to install and authenticate the GitHub CLI (`gh`) on your Pop!\_OS Linux system, which is essential for seamless Git operations (like `git push` and `git pull`) without repeatedly entering your password.

 ## 1. Install GitHub CLI

-The `gh` package is available in the official Arch Linux repositories.
-(This will be auto installed when running the `run_all_scripts.sh` script.)

 ```
-sudo pacman -S github-cli
+sudo apt install gh
 ```

 ## 2. Authenticate GitHub CLI